Two of our North Africa and Arabia specialists went in search of Oman's more secluded treasures on a recent trip.

 Returning to Muscat along the coastal road is another great journey for those who like to linger in quieter places.
 It is easy to while away some time exploring and taking photos in the small coastal villages en route.
 Al-Ayjah, near Sur, is one of Oman's most picturesque spots.
 It has old buildings set around a small but scenic bay, their carved wooden doors featuring traditional floral designs.
 When we visited it was deserted except for local fishermen checking their nets and preparing for another night out at sea.

-Further south, in the Dhofar region, I visited Salalah (3), Oman’s former capital and an area that was traditionally the centre of the frankincense trade.
+Further south, in the Dhofar region, I visited Salalah (3), Oman’s former capital and an area that was traditionally the center of the frankincense trade.
 I arrived just after the monsoon, known locally as the khareef, when the surrounding countryside and mountains are lush and green.
 Omanis speak lovingly of this season; the landscape is transformed and many families set up camp outside the town and spend their evenings in simple tents.
 A host of small restaurants cooking goat and camel meat beneath piles of stones follows the crowds and the atmosphere is jovial.

 While here, my guide took me on an impromptu visit to the coast east of Salalah.
 Here the landscape is quite unlike any other place in Oman with red volcanic hills acting as a backdrop to the Indian Ocean.
 Alternately sandy and rocky, the beaches and bays are perfect for beachcombers, while the small creeks offer fantastic opportunities for birdwatching.
 The area really is a delight for anyone with an interest in wildlife — it was here that I saw my first gazelle in the wild, after many years of living and traveling in the Middle East.